Fevol/obsidian-typings/CONTRIBUTING.md

 - `t.prototype.XYZ = ...` (for prototype methods)
 - `function XYZ(` (for internal/minified methods)

-At this stage, you might get lucky and get a single definition, or you might get multiple definitions.
-In the latter case, you will need try to look at the context of the code to determine which interface/class the method belongs to.
+At this stage, you might get lucky and get a single definition, or you may get multiple definitions of the method.
+In the latter case,
+you will need try to look at the context of the code to determine which interface/class the method belongs to.
 The main tip for finding the correct definition, is to look at the other methods being defined on the prototype, and check if these match with the other methods of your object.